-Following consultation on our provisional proposals for reform of the legislation relating to level crossings in Great Britain, the Commissions are now working on preparation of instructions to Parliamentary Counsel for a draft Bill to be annexed to the joint report.
-We expect to publish the joint report in the autumn of 2012.
+Following consultation on our provisional proposals for reform of the legislation relating to level crossings in Great Britain, we are working with the Law Commission for England and Wales on preparation of a draft Bill to be annexed to the joint report.
+We are aiming to publish the joint report in the autumn of 2012.